 • sudden onset of a severe, atypical headache (“worst headache ever”)

-• the gradual development of neck stiffness (meningeal syndrome)
+• gradual development of neck stiffness (meningeal syndrome)

 • the scale reflects acute stroke severity and predicts proximal MCA occlusion with reasonable accuracy (Singer, 2005)